Becoming You With Julie

 • Warm the Pumpkin Milk: In a small saucepan, whisk together the milk, pumpkin purée, maple syrup, pumpkin pie spice, and cardamom.
 Heat gently over medium-low - don't boil.
 Look for small bubbles around the edges.

-• Combine and Serve: Pour brewed tea into the saucepan and stir in vanilla extract and salt.
-If desired, froth with a milk frother, and pour into your favorite mug.
-You can then top with coconut/vegan whipped cream or a sprinkle of pumpkin spice or nutmeg, if you want.
-Enjoy!
+• Combine and Serve: Stir brewed tea into the pumpkin milk, then add vanilla and salt.
+Froth if desired and pour into a mug.
+Top with whipped cream or a sprinkle of spice, if you like.

 Video